 As soon as Akwang returned from his training, disgust grew in her heart.
 She couldn’t say a word to him, her heart was heavy with unspeakable bitter words.

 His mother shrugged, “What’s my business with you and your nonsense?”
-His mother replied him harshly.
 He felt guilt swallow him up.

-And on that night, he was horny, yet Editi was lying right beside him, she’d gone to the cinema to pay one of the men who handles the videos and the auditoriums that she wants to host a program for her family.
-And she’d paid for the charges, even when they were quite high.
+That night, he was horny, yet Editi was lying right beside him.
+She’d gone to the cinema to meet one of the men who handles the videos and the auditoriums that she wants to host a program for her family.
+She’d paid the charges to stream a private movie for her guests, even when the charges were quite high.

-Akwang steely gazed pierced the darkness of the room, all he wanted was Nneoma.
+Akwang’s steely gazed pierced the darkness of the room.
+All he wanted was Nneoma.
 He’d wished that there was a way he could see her face and kiss it, then hold her until morning.
 Her face and the image of her body had haunted him since when he was at the training field.

 put a bullet in her husband’s brain and faced the consequences.